Lorenzo

 Italian Origin

 Lorenzo is a popular name in Italy, where it has been used for centuries.
 In Italian, the name is pronounced “lo-REN-tso”.
 It is derived from the Latin name Laurentius, whiich was commonly used in ancient Rome.
-The name has been popularized by famous Italian artists and thinkers, including Lorenzo de’ Medici, a prominent figure of the Italian Renaissance.
+The name has been popularized by famous Italian artists & thinkers, including Lorenzo de’ Medici, a prominent figure of the Italian Renaissance.

 Name Meaning